Overland Trucks l Safari Tents l Hotels/ Lodges l Safari Vehicles

-- Group sizes: Some overland trucks can carry up to 24 clients even though most of our tours are actually limited to a maximum of 18 clients.
+- Group sizes: Some overland trucks can carry up to 24 clients even though some of our tours are actually limited to a maximum of 17 clients.
 On selected departure dates the maximum number of clients is only 12… which gives you even more space to move around.

 - They carry all the tents, sleeping mats, pots and pans and all the luggage and lots of fresh water… one of the best ways to travel around Africa!

 - Luggage: Please keep in mind that our tours are of an adventurous nature and you will be travelling in an overland truck/ adventure vehicle and luggage should NOT include any hard cover “Samsonite” style suitcases.
 Most of the trucks have lockers for the luggage.
 Locker sizes: 70cm deep x 40cm wide x 38cm high.
 Only a soft bag will fit in these lockers.